ccmiersma/comment-doc/README.md

 The comment-doc script uses a number of global variables that can be overridden with command ;ine options.
 These options are as follows:
 - --config: This is the configuration.
 It is an object, with specific headers and a list of files.
+- --debug: This determines whether to dump certain variables for debugging.
+The default is no.
 - --headers: This determines whether to display pandoc markdown headers.
 The default is no.
 - --output: This defaults to stdout, but can be used to store items in a file.